rosshadden/thesis/05-details.md

 If `{{bar}}` were to be used in the template anyway, it would just be rendered as `[object Object]`, which is the result of JavaScript coercing a `promise` into a `string`.
 Instead what happens is that Cornerstone serves the page before the promise has been resolved (which in this case means before the 5000 millisecond timeout has finished).

-Once the client loads the page, it initiates a web socket connection to the server, using `socket.io` [[__REF__]](http://socket.io/).
+Once the client loads the page, it initiates a WebSocket connection to the server, using `socket.io` [[__REF__]](http://socket.io/).
-There is an authorization handshake stage at the beginning of the socket connection in which Cornerstone establishes a bidirectional mapping between sessions and web socket connections, so that the socket connection of any given client may be accessed within any route handler.
+There is an authorization handshake stage at the beginning of the socket connection in which Cornerstone establishes a bidirectional mapping between sessions and WebSocket connections, so that the socket connection of any given client may be accessed within any route handler.
 This bidirectional mapping is how Cornerstone knows which socket to send data to for each request.
 It also provides a way to access a client's session data from the scope of a socket connection, though that functionality does not come to play within this workflow.
-For each promise, the server binds a one-off listener for web socket connections, which tests for whether the connected client is the same client that is waiting for data.
+For each promise, the server binds a one-off listener for WebSocket connections, which tests for whether the connected client is the same client that is waiting for data.
 When this test passes, the server attaches a success handler for each promise that emits the resolved value of the promise to the client, through the socket connection.

 Once the data gets to the client, a developer has several options on how to use the data.
-Since the data is just being sent through a web socket connection, the communication events may be bound to by the client in JavaScript, which provides access to the raw data being sent by the server.
+Since the data is just being sent through a WebSocket connection, the communication events may be bound to by the client in JavaScript, which provides access to the raw data being sent by the server.
+This is the most powerful option, as the client can do whatever it wants with the data.

-Another method of using the data sent via the web socket transport is to use Cornerstone's `{{{stream}}}` Handlebars helper.
+Another method of using the data sent via the WebSocket transport is to use Cornerstone's `{{{stream}}}` Handlebars helper.
 This helper is very simple in implementation.
 It just returns a `<var>` HTML tag with a `data-promise` attribute set to the key of the promise.